The Master ANSI Blueprint for Terminal Text Styling and Color Composition

 To access a wider variety of shades, you must alert the terminal that you are entering an extended palette mode by using the identifier 5.

-Because this requires sub-arguments, it consumes exactly three parameter slots in your chain:
+Because this requires sub-parameters, it consumes exactly three parameters in your chain:

 - Text Color Form: